-Caroline Ellison says FTX founder Sam Bankman-Fried corrupted her values so she could lie and steal
+Caroline Ellison, saying Sam Bankman-Fried corrupted her values, found relief when truth came out

 “I think it made me more willing to do things like lie and steal over time,” she said.

+Ellison spent much of the last two days walking the jury through how she, at Bankman-Fried’s direction, repeatedly had to tap into the customer deposits at FTX to solve problems at the hedge fund or at the exchange.
+FTX deposits would be withdrawn to pay for new investments or political donations, or to hide steep losses on Alameda’s balance sheet, she testified.
+All of this was done at the direction of Bankman-Fried.

+All the while, Bankman-Fried put on a public veneer of being a good steward of cryptocurrency markets, cultivating relationships with politicians and the public.
+Ellison testified that Bankman-Fried once described his then-unkept hair as “valuable” to his image, and deliberately drove a Toyota Corolla to appear modest.

-After several hours on the witness stand, Ellison got choked up as she described the final days of FTX and Alameda, saying that early November period before the businesses filed for bankruptcy “was overall the worst week of my life.”
+After several hours on the witness stand, Ellison got choked up as she described the final days of FTX and Alameda, saying that the early November period before the businesses filed for bankruptcy “was overall the worst week of my life.”

-She said she had a “feeling of relief” when the public learned of what went on because it was “something I had been dreading for the last several months.”
+Still, she said she felt bad for “all the people harmed” when there wasn’t enough money left for all of FTX’s customers and Alameda’s lenders.

+When the end arrived, Ellison said it left her with a “sense of relief that I didn’t have to lie anymore.”

+“Sam initially said no, but eventually changed his mind,” Ellison said.
+The funds were eventually released.
+While the payments came out of Alameda’s accounts, the funds ultimately came from FTX customer deposits.

+Bankman-Fried was charged earlier this year with conspiracy to violate the anti-bribery provisions of the Foreign Corrupt Practices Act in connection with what prosecutors said was a $40 million bribe, but the charge was withdrawn because Bahamian authorities had not approved it as part of Bankman-Fried’s extradition.

-Earlier in her testimony, Ellison revealed that she doctored balance sheets to try to hide that Alameda was borrowing about $10 billion from FTX customers in June 2022, when the cryptocurrency market was falling dramatically and some lenders were demanding that Alameda return their investments in full.
+Ellison revealed that she had to doctor balance sheets to try to hide that Alameda was borrowing about $10 billion from FTX customers in June 2022, when the cryptocurrency market was falling dramatically and some lenders were demanding that Alameda return their investments in full.
 She said she once created seven different balance sheets after Bankman-Fried directed her to find ways to conceal things that might look bad to Alameda’s lenders.

 “I didn’t really want to be dishonest, but I also didn’t want them to know the truth,” Ellison said.

-She said a few years earlier, she would never have believed that she’d one day be sending false balance sheets to lenders or taking customer money, “but I think it became something I became more comfortable with as I was working there.”
+She said a few years earlier, she would never have believed that she would one day be sending false balance sheets to lenders or misallocating customer money, “but I think it became something I became more comfortable with as I was working there.”

 Ellison said she was in a “constant state of dread” at that point, fearful that a rush of customer withdrawals from FTX couldn’t be met or that what they had done would become public.